I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 I hope you are getting ready for your New Year's Eve celebration, whatever that may be.

-You can go to the Blaze.com slash Buck Sexton, please do.
+You can go to theblaze.com/slash Buck Sexton.

-There was a you could call it an indicator from the Iranians recently.
+There was a, you could call it an indicator from the Iranians recently.

-This we used to call this in the Intel community.
+We used to call this in the Intel community.

-It is an indicator of something.
+It is an indicator, something.

 I mean, we have signed this deal, right?

-We got this deal, President Obama pushed very hard to get this nuclear deal with Iran done.
+President Obama pushed very hard to get this nuclear deal with Iran done.

 I don't have the time today to go through all the details of it.